ReemAlsamary/Two-motors-with-L293D-for-robot-wheels/README.md

 # Two-motors-with-L293D-for-robot-wheels
-Controling two DC motors with H-Bridge to allow the robot to go forward and backward and control the motors speed.
+Controling two DC motors with H-Bridge to allow robot wheels moving forward and backward and control the motors speed.